In this article

 Use a corporate spending card

-Many entrepreneurs and self-employed individuals do this by opening a second checking account for their business and linking it to their personal accounts.
+Many entrepreneurs and self-employed individuals open a second checking account for their business and link it to their personal accounts.
 While convenient, this can blur the lines between personal and business-related spending and might subtly encourage you to mix funds.
 A completely separate business credit card for your LLC sets a clear distinction between these two money sources.

 Leverage multiple expense categories